acgetchell/mundus-atrox/src/journals/seventeenth.md

 **Velkynvelve** is three large stalagmites hanging from the roof of a vast cavern.
 Above, endless skitterings and shriekings announce the presence of huge flocks of flying creatures that somehow nest in the unseen roof above.
 Below, endless spiderwebs and the spinners thereof.

-In between, the prisoners huddle on a large platform made of some strange-grained wood hung between the inverse towers of Velkynvelve.
+In between, the prisoners huddle on a large platform made of some strange-grained wood hung between the inverse towers of **Velkynvelve**.
 The larger upside-down tower seems to be where *Mistress Ilvara* and her ilk dwell.
 The mid-sized one appears to be barracks for the Drow soldiers, who number perhaps a score.
 The smallest one is the accursed temple.

 White-furred and savage, Quaggoths move freely amongst the prisoners, feral eyes and teeth gleaming as they appear to consider which of the prisoners would make the tastiest meal.
 They climb freely around